mdsumner/gdal-r-python/gdal-dev/rfc-byte-refs/rfc-mdim-chunk-references.md

 - **Codec description** is driver-dependent text.
 The algorithm passes it through verbatim; it does not parse or normalise it (normalisation across drivers, if wanted, is separate future work).
+- **Chunk-coordinate encoding** Stage 1 emits per-dimension chunk coordinates as separate typed integer columns `(dim_0..dim_n, all Integer64)`, with dimension names recorded in layer metadata `(DIM_N_NAME)`.
+The alternative of a single string-encoded column (e.g. '0.0.0.0' matching Zarr's on-disk key convention) was not adopted: per-dimension typed columns preserve Parquet predicate pushdown for spatial-and-temporal range queries, which is the strongest performance characteristic of the chosen output format.
+The trade-off is N columns instead of one and a schema whose width varies with array rank.
+  The dimension names are not used as column names directly to avoid sanitization concerns with arbitrary HDF5/netCDF names; named-column variants (e.g. --dim-names) could be added in a future stage.

 ## 7. Backward compatibility